 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-The Higher Education in Ghana Study Abroad (HEGSA) program through the University of Maryland, College Park, Education Aboard Office focuses on being competitive in a globalized society, cultivating a strong foundation in liberal arts education, contributing to a globally minded, but active locally citizenry, and committing itself to engaging in inclusion and social justice education.
+The Higher Education in the Ghanaian Context program through the University of Maryland, College Park, Education Aboard Office focuses on being competitive in a globalized society, cultivating a strong foundation in liberal arts education, contributing to a globally minded, but active locally citizenry, and committing itself to engaging in inclusion and social justice education.

-- HESI 730A: Higher Education in Ghana Study Abroad Program
+- HESI739A: Higher Education in Ghana Study Abroad Program

 The credit you earn during this program will count as resident credit.

 You will share rooms, two students per room.
-Each hotel has dinning, laundry, wifi, cable TV, double bed rooms, and pools.
+Each hotel has dining, laundry, wifi, cable TV, double bed rooms, and pools.

 |This fee represents the housing provided during the program.|

-- Symposium Presentations at the University of Cape Coast, Cape Coast Ghana and Colloquium Presentations at the University of Maryland, College Park
+- Participate in pre-trip coursework, in-country colloquium between the University of Cape Coast and the University of Maryland, and post-trip symposium